Anti-classification results for weakly mixing diffeomorphisms: Preliminaries

 We will also use the following fact to construct an isomorphism between limits of sequences of MPT's. \begin{fact}[\cite{FW1}, Lemma 30] Fix a sequence $\{\varepsilon_n\}_{n\in \N}$ such that $\sum_{n=1}^\infty\varepsilon_n<\infty$.
 Let $(\Omega,\mathcal{M},\mu)$ and $(\Omega',\mathcal{M}',\mu')$ be two standard measure spaces and $\{T_n\}_{n\in \N}$ and $\{T_n'\}_{n\in \N}$ be MPT's of $\Omega$ and $\Omega'$ converging weakly to $T$ and $T'$, respectively.
 Suppose $\{\mathcal{P}_n\}_{n\in \N}$ is a decreasing sequence of partitions and $\{K_n\}_{n\in \N}$ is a sequence of measure-preserving transformations such that \begin{enumerate} \item $K_n:\Omega\to\Omega'$ is an isomorphism between $T_n$ and $T_n'$, \item $\{\mathcal{P}_n\}_{n\in \N}$ and $\{K_n(\mathcal{P}_n)\}_{n\in \N}$ are generating sequences of partitions for $\Omega$ and $\Omega'$, \item $D_{\mu}(K_{n+1}(\mathcal{P}_n),K_n(\mathcal{P}_n))<\varepsilon_n$. \end{enumerate} Then the sequence $\{K_n\}_{n\in \N}$ converges in the weak topology to a measure-theoretic isomorphism between $T$ and $T'$. \end{fact}

 Finally, we also recall some relevant facts on the concept of periodic processes.
 We refer to \cite{Ka03} for a detailed exposition.

-\begin{defn} A \emph{periodic process} is a pair $(\tau,\mathcal{P})$ where $\mathcal{P}$ is a partition of $(\Omega,\mathcal{M},\mu)$ and $\tau$ is a permutation of $\mathcal{P}$ such that each cycle of the permutation has equal length\footnote{This is not a necessary requirement for the definition, but it suffices for our applications.} and the atoms in each cycle have the same measure. \end{defn} We refer to these cycles as \emph{towers} and their length is called height of the tower.
+\begin{defn} A \emph{periodic process} is a pair $(\tau,\mathcal{P})$ where $\mathcal{P}$ is a partition of $(\Omega,\mathcal{M},\mu)$ and $\tau$ is a permutation of $\mathcal{P}$ such that the lengths of all cycles are equal\footnote{This is not a necessary requirement for the definition, but it suffices for our applications.} and the atoms in each cycle have the same measure. \end{defn} We refer to these cycles as \emph{towers} and their length is called height of the tower.
 We also choose an atom from each tower arbitrarily and call it the base of the tower.
 In particular, if $t_1, \ldots,t_s$ are the towers (of height $h$) of this periodic process with $B_1,\ldots,B_s$ as their respective bases, then any tower $t_i$ can be explicitly written as $B_i,\tau(B_i),\ldots,\tau^{h-1}(B_i)$.
 We refer to $\tau^k(B_i)$ as the $k$-th level of the tower $t_i$.
 Furthermore, we call $\tau^{h-1}(B_i)$ the top level.